danmunn/redmine_dmsf/README.txt

 There is possibility to link DMSF files from Wiki entries:
     {{dmsf(17)}} link to file with id 17
+    {{dmsf(17,File)}} link to file with id 17 with link text "File"
-DMSF file id can be found in link for file download.
+    {{dmsf(17,File,10)}} link to file with id 17 with link text "File" and link pointing to revision 10 DMSF file/revision id can be found in link for file/revision download.

 There is possibility to link DMSF folders from Wiki entries:
     {{dmsff(5)}} link to folder with id 5
-DMSF folder id can be found in link for folder opening.
+    {{dmsff(5,Folder)}} link to folder with id 5 with link text "Folder" DMSF folder id can be found in link for folder opening.

 You can also publish Wiki help description.